hertzmann/hertzmann.github.io/_posts/2021-03-11-lifecycle.md

 Some of the most significant AI algorithms that have fed this cycle are: DeepDream, StyleGAN, pix2pix, CycleGAN, BigGAN, and now DALL-E and CLIP.

-_Update (May 2022): since this post was written in March 2021, more recent tools like DALL-E 2 are being kept proprietary, and released only through limited access through APIs, which changes the dynamic somewhat._

 The phases in this cycle seem to be:

 1. **Computer science researchers release image generation code** on GitHub, usually accompanying a technical paper posted to arXiv or published at a conference.
 Often these papers say little or nothing explicit about making art; they are focused on technical and algorithmic problems, even though the paper figures are often inspiring or delightful.

 We researchers share our papers and code online simply as part of the technical publication process, to allow other researchers to understand and reproduce our work.
 There are some major downsides to the way this research has been conducted, but we can all agree that it has enabled technical development at a truly staggering pace, which have led to rapid development of new ideas in digital art.

+_Update (May 2022): since this post was written in March 2021, more recent tools like GPT-3, DALL-E 2 and Midjourney are being kept proprietary, and released only through limited-access APIs, which changes the dynamic._

 2. **The links get widely shared on Twitter,** sometimes together with news articles and press releases about the technology.
 Sometimes the researchers don't make any announcement themselves, but the announcement appears in the arXiv daily digest email.
 Often other researchers, hunting for hidden gems, find papers via the daily digest.
 Notably, [AK](https://twitter.com/ak92501) frequently Tweets highlights of the daily digest to  16K followers.